 Population & Demographics

 The City is one of the fastest growing market areas in Washington State.
 From 2000 – 2010 the City grew nearly 63% - the 17th fastest growing city in the State during that period.
-The population (as of April 1, 2014) is 24,230, with a estimated trade area population of 65,000-94,000.
+The population (as of April 1, 2019) is 26,180, with a estimated trade area population of 65,000-94,000.
 The City currently ranks #43 out of 281 municipalities in the State for population.
-The build-out population for the City is projected to be 29,500 in 2020.

 According to the 2000 US Census, 62% of the City’s population is between the ages of 18-64, 34% is 17 or younger, and 5% is over 65.

 A high percentage of residents are college educated, approximately 75% of adults have post-secondary education.
-In addition, Maple Valley has one of the highest median incomes in King County, $92,900 per household.
+In addition, Maple Valley has one of the highest median incomes in King County, $107,299 (in 2018 Dollars) per household.
 High household earnings and comparatively low cost of housing provide Maple Valley residents, on average, with more disposable income.

 The City is served by the , recognized for its excellence in educating children, excellent bus transportation, and aggressive pursuit of new opportunities for children.
 Academically, the Tahoma School District consistently scores much higher than most other Washington school districts.
 Tahoma High School is rated in the top 5% nationwide.